cheeriojs/cheerio/Readme.md

 #### Using `htmlparser2`

 Cheerio ships with two parsers, `parse5` and `htmlparser2`.
-The former is the default for HTML, the latter the default for XML.
+The former is the default for HTML, the latter is the default for XML.

 Some users may wish to parse markup with the `htmlparser2` library, and traverse/manipulate the resulting structure with Cheerio.
 This may be the case